 We have received a significant number of similar complaints since we first proposed to investigate.
 Our review of the complaints shows that they relate to the same key issues.
-As we are currently proposing to investigate these key issues, we are not accepting any new complaints about them at present.
+As we are currently investigating these key issues, we are not accepting any new complaints about them at present.

 Women born after 6 April 1950 are affected by changes in state pension age introduced by the Pensions Act 1995 and further changes made in subsequent years.
 To see how you are affected visit the GOV.UK website.

-Why are you proposing to investigate when an application to appeal the judicial review is pending with the Court of Appeal?
+Why are you investigating when an appeal against the judicial review decision is ongoing with the Court of Appeal?

-Why have you only written to the six sample complainants?
+Why are you only investigating six sample complainants?

 How will you investigate these complaints?

-Firstly we will look at whether there was maladministration in DWP’s communication of changes to women’s State Pension age.
+In the first stage, we will look at whether there was maladministration in DWP’s communication of changes to women’s state pension age.
 Maladministration is when an organisation does something wrong or provides poor service.
 We will look at what DWP should have done to communicate the changes in women’s state pension age, and whether it did this.

-If we find maladministration, we will consider whether it led to injustice.
+If we find maladministration, we will then move to the second stage and consider whether it led to an injustice for the complainant.

-At this stage, we would also consider the complaints about DWP not adequately communicating the required number of years of national insurance contributions to receive a full state pension, as well as DWP’s and ICE’s complaint handling.
+At the second stage, we would also consider the complaints about DWP not adequately communicating the required number of years of national insurance contributions to receive a full state pension, as well as DWP’s and ICE’s complaint handling.

-If we find there was an injustice that has not already been remedied then we will make recommendations to put things right.
+If we find there was an injustice that has not already been remedied then we will proceed to the third stage and make recommendations to put things right.